Found 977 results for your search.

 Dutchman Jan Carstenz described several armed encounters with Aboriginal people on the northern coast of Australia.
 Shots were fired and an Aboriginal man was hit.

-Captain James Cook claims possession of the whole east coast of Australia for the British Crown.
+Captain James Cook claims possession of the whole east coast of Australia for the British Crown on Possession Island, a small island in the Torres Strait Islands.
 Many history classes and books start teaching Australian history from this point on.

 Captain Phillip estimates an Aboriginal population of 1,500 people living in the Sydney Region.
 The total Aboriginal population is believed to be between 750,000 and 1 million.